gsokol4/Kitty-Cat-Calculator-Plusheen-theme-/README.md

 to use you only need to open the index.html file in your prefered browser.

-the project is currenly a work in progress and not yet completed.

 credit
 The project uses art work from Plusheen.
 I do not own the rights to this artwork this is a project to create something fun.
 Here is a link to the website of the artist (https://pusheen.com/)